 In the interior of Alaska, our spring is usually devious.
 It’s very common during the month of May to get at least a few days where temperatures really get quite pleasant.

 It’s very tempting to start planting your garden at this point.

 Fool’s Spring is very real in the subarctic.
 Despite these trends to spontaneously warm up in early to mid May, it’s extremely likely temperatures will dive back down into the low 30’s at some point.

-For warm loving plants, these won’t see their permanent outdoor locations until at least two weeks after last frost.
+For our warm loving plants, these won’t see their permanent outdoor locations until at least a week or two after last frost.
 An unexpected frost will permanently impact these plants.
 Thus, we don’t take any chances.
 Evening temperatures must be consistently over 50 degrees for us to consider planting these types of plants.

 Have A Backup Plan For Unexpected Frosts!